ShermainePeh08/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
 VV detects invalid command format
     * 1a1.
-VV rejects the command and displays an error message indicating the correct format with an example.
+VV rejects the command and displays an error message indicating invalid command format.
-    * 1a2.
-User re-enters the corrected command.

-    Steps 1a1–1a2 are repeated until the command format is valid.

       Use case resumes from step 1.

 * 1b.
 VV detects error in fields provided
     * 1b1.
 VV rejects the command and displays validation error message.
-    * 1b2.
-User re-enters the corrected fields.

-      Steps 1b1–1b2 are repeated until the fields are valid.

       Use case resumes from step 1.

 * 1c.
 VV detects duplicate contact
     * 1c1.
 VV rejects the command and displays a duplicate contact error message.
-    * 1c2.
-User re-enters the corrected fields.

-      Steps 1c1–1c2 are repeated until the fields are not a duplicate.

       Use case resumes from step 1.

-* 1d.
+* 2a.
 VV detects potential duplicate contact
-    * 1d1.
+    * 2a1.
 VV accepts the command and displays a warning with details of the similar contact.

-      Use case resumes from step 2.
+      Use case ends.

-* 1e.
+* 2b.
 VV detects potential input mistake
-    * 1e1.
+    * 2b1.
 VV accepts the command displays a warning indicating the input may be unintended.

-      Use case resumes from step 2.
+      Use case ends.

 **Use case: UC2 - Edit a Vendor Contact**